Talking Points: 10 Things Parents Should Know about Appearance and Performance Enhancing Substances

 - Making a lasting impression can save a life

-The Taylor Hooton Foundation website features several accounts of how education has created a firm and accurate understanding of the inherent dangers of APED use.
+The Taylor Hooton Foundation website features several accounts of how education has created a firm and accurate understanding of the inherent dangers of Appearance and Performance Enhancing Substances use.
 Knowledge is powerful, and you may never know what impact you can have.

 - The Taylor Hooton Foundation can help.

-With an assortment of educational resources that can be used to raise awareness and provide perspective regarding the use and appearance of performance enhancing drugs, The Taylor Hooton Foundation is an asset in ensuring the health of the next generation.
+With an assortment of educational resources that can be used to raise awareness of Appearance and Performance Enhancing Substances, The Taylor Hooton Foundation is an asset in ensuring the health of the next generation.

-Little League® Baseball and Softball has partnered with the Taylor Hooton Foundation, a non-profit organization leading a national campaign to educate youth and their adult influencers about the dangers of Appearance and Performance Enhancing Drugs (APED) including anabolic steroids, HGH, and unregulated dietary supplements.
+Little League® Baseball and Softball has partnered with the Taylor Hooton Foundation, a non-profit organization, considered the leader in educating youth and adult influencers on the dangers of anabolic steroids, human growth hormone (HGH), dietary supplements, energy drinks, and other Appearance and Performance Enhancing Substances.